 Dental implants have become the leading tooth replacement system on the dental market today.
-Because they are a permanent answer to your loose or missing teeth, Washington, DC men and women don’t have to deal with drawbacks of other, outdated options like slipping, sliding, and breaking dentures and partials dentures.
+Because they are a permanent answer to your loose or missing teeth, men and women don’t have to deal with drawbacks of other, outdated options like slipping, sliding, and breaking dentures and partials dentures.
 Dental implants give patients the ability to eat all of their favorite foods, and they work to maintain jawbone strength and facial structure by stimulating the jawbone tissue just like your natural tooth roots once did.

 Making the decision to have dental implants placed is no small decision, so we know you want to protect your investment by learning how to properly care for your dental implants.
-Unfortunately, Dr. Emery, Retana and DiFabio often come across prospective Washington, DC patients who mistakenly believe that their dental implants will be carefree, and they won’t have to do much to take care of them.
+Unfortunately, Dr. Emery, Retana and DiFabio often come across prospective patients who mistakenly believe that their dental implants will be carefree, and they won’t have to do much to take care of them.
 In reality, your new prosthetic teeth will require the same care your original teeth did.
 Keep reading as we go into more detail about how to properly care for your dental implants.

 Immediately Following Your Dental Implants Placement Procedure

-Our doctors at Capital Center for Oral & Maxillofacial Surgery are recognized experts in the field of dental implantology, and their practice has served thousands of patients in the Washington, DC area for more than 35 years.
+Our doctors at Capital Center for Oral & Maxillofacial Surgery are recognized experts in the field of dental implantology, and their practice has served thousands of patients in the area for more than 35 years.

 One thing Dr. Emery, Retana and DiFabio truly value is patient education.
 Preparing their patients to make the best decision for their oral health is vital to the success of any procedure.
 Immediately following the placement of your dental implants, your doctor will provide you with specific aftercare instructions which you should follow carefully to ensure dental implants success and a smooth, healthy recovery.